 Change can come in many forms: new ownership, new management, new product or service, or a new ethos.
 Be it a merger, a change to the way things are done, or a new brand statement, ensure you understand all you can about the current situation and the goals of the business moving forward.
 This will decide if you need to simply evolve the current design, or take it in a whole different direction altogether.

 Look to understand the company's values.
-What message is the client trying to communicate with its target audience, and how does it want to feel when they engage with the brand?
+What message is the client trying to communicate with its target audience, and how does it want customers to feel when they engage with the brand?
 This will often heavily influence the attitude of the design.

-03. Who are the target audience?
+03. Who is the target audience?

 You must know the audience the business will be targeting so that you can design a logo that will attract them.

-04. Understand the company's long-term goals
+04. What are the company's long-term goals?

 A logo should stand the test of time, so expect the logo you're designing to still be in use in five to 10 years' time.
 For that reason you must understand not only where the company is today, but what its long-term goals and ambitions are.